chemasan/tebas/README.md

 ## Usage
 Write a file with your tests, each test must be a function which name begins with "test".
 See examples folder for sample tests files.

-If a function named 'setup' exists, it will be executed before each test.
+If a function named 'setUp' exists, it will be executed before each test.
-If a function named 'teardown' exists, it will be executed after each test.
+If a function named 'tearDown' exists, it will be executed after each test.

 If a test function return code is zero or it calls "exit 0", the test succeeds.
 If a test function return code is non-zero or it calls exit with a non-zero argument, the test fails.